 As President, Duane oversees all department managers in the day to day operations of the company.
 Duane is a journeyman electrician with over 25 years of experience in electrical construction and management.
 Duane is directly involved in contract negotiations, project negotiation, HR, and Business development.
 Duane is also responsible and oversees our corporate safety program and all field personnel, matching electricians ́ individual experience and abilities to specific job requirements.
 Duane prepares and leads field training seminars to provide workers with the knowledge and resources to fulfill our corporate “on time” project performance philosophy.
 He actively ensures our high safety standards are met on each project.

 Starting with Bridge since its inception in 1982, Brad currently holds the role of CFO for the Granby Group of Companies.
 Brad has 20 years of experience as a Certified Professional Accountant (CPA) and holds a journeyman electrical ticket.
 While Brad’s days of installing conduit and pulling wire may be over, he continues his multi-talented efforts while also overseeing contracts and insurance for the group.

 A journeyman electrician with over 35 years of experience in sales, estimating, and project management, Chris manages the day to day operations of the special projects department which includes tenant fit outs and fast track projects.
 Chris particularly enjoys the challenges associated with fast paced projects and complex renovations.

-Michael has been involved in the electrical construction industry since 1993 and is an interprovincial journeyman electrician as well as a Gold Seal certified project manager.
-Michael oversees the day to day operations of the Service Department and continues to build and maintain relationships with new and existing customers on design build and design assist projects.
-Michael excels in constructing difficult, multi-faceted projects that require attention to detail.
+Nathan has been involved in the electrical construction and maintenance industry with Bridge Electric since 2003, is an interprovincial journeyman electrician and is working towards becoming a Gold Seal Certified project manager.
+Nathan oversees the day to day operations of the Service Department and continues to build and maintain relationships with new and existing customers on design build and design assist projects.
+Nathan excels in constructing difficult, multi-faceted projects that require attention to detail.